Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Forget yesterday - it has already forgotten you.
-Don't sweat tomorrow - you haven't even met.
-Instead, open your eyes and your heart to a truly precious gift - today."
+> "If you want to be successful, find someone who has achieved the results you want and copy what they do and you'll achieve the same results."
-> — **Steve Maraboli**
+> — **Tony Robbins**

 ---